Gimpeh/GimpOCD/README.md

 Overview
 -----------------

-This is a UI for the Opencomputers Glass
+This is a User Interface (UI) for the Opencomputers Glass

 Features;